Chullora

 What are some of the major infrastructure and planning changes likely to influence Chullora?

-Key infrastructure and planning changes likely to influence Chullora include: T6 Lidcombe & Bankstown Line Service (Completed); Bankstown City Centre DCP 2024 (Planning); Salt Pan Creek Channel Repairs (Planning); Campsie Private Hospital (Under Assessment); and Henry Lawson Drive Upgrade Program (Construction).
+Key infrastructure and planning changes likely to influence Chullora include: T6 Lidcombe & Bankstown Line Service (Completed); Bankstown City Centre DCP 2024 (Planning); Salt Pan Creek Channel Repairs (Planning); Henry Lawson Drive Upgrade Program (Construction); and Sydney Metro Bankstown Line Conversion (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Chullora?

-Infrastructure development impacting Chullora spans multiple sectors including Transport & Logistics, Communities, Precincts & Urban Renewal, and Health & Medical, among others.
+Infrastructure development impacting Chullora spans multiple sectors including Communities, Precincts & Urban Renewal, Transport & Logistics, and Environmental & Disaster Management, among others.

 What is the scale of infrastructure investment impacting Chullora?